Home AI/ML How to Create Trendy, Modern Presentations with High-Quality Content Using Gemini NotebookLM

 Practical Example: Creating a Complete Presentation

-Theory is useful, but nothing beats a concrete walkthrough.
-Let us create a real 12-slide presentation from scratch using the full NotebookLM workflow.
-Our topic: “The State of AI in Enterprise: 2026 Report.”
+A concrete walkthrough illustrates the workflow more effectively than theoretical discussion.
+The example below builds a 12-slide presentation from scratch using the full NotebookLM workflow.
+The topic is “The State of AI in Enterprise: 2026 Report.”

 Source Collection

-We start by uploading 10 diverse sources to a new NotebookLM notebook:
+Ten diverse sources are uploaded to a new NotebookLM notebook:

-- Three earnings call transcripts from major AI companies (Google, Microsoft, NVIDIA — via copied text)
+4. Three earnings call transcripts from major AI companies (Google, Microsoft, NVIDIA—via copied text)

-With sources uploaded, we use NotebookLM to generate content for each slide.
+Once sources are uploaded, NotebookLM is used to generate content for each slide.

 The 12-Slide Deck: Content and Design